570 Management of Research Data and Records By Investigators and Academic Departments

 3.1.1.4 Sequestered Data

-In instances where data and records are sequestered as part of an investigation into allegation if research misconduct or when patent litigation is imminent, the university provides copies of data and records to the investigator as needed to allow continuation of active research projects.
+In instances where data and records are sequestered as part of an investigation into allegation of research misconduct or when patent litigation is imminent, the university provides copies of data and records to the investigator as needed to allow continuation of active research projects.

 3.1.1.5 Contractual Custody Outside ECU